kajahno/ansible-tutorial/source/md/prerequisites/terminology.md

 #### Roles

-Contain a set of tasks with enriched data that can be very useful to be reused, such as templates (for services configuration files, for example).
-On the list above the roles are: `common` and `webservers`.
+Contain a set of grouped tasks data that can be reused in many plays.
+On the list above the roles presented are: `common` and `webservers`.

 Focusing on the `roles` directory for a moment, let's point out some things:
 * The minimum set of directories that you need for any Ansible role, using the role `common` as an example, is: